-A prospective Respondent respondent or bidder to a County solicitation, for which Respondents respondents or bidders are not initially evaluated based on price, or for which project scope is not predefined, shall submit at the time as required in the solicitation such documentation as required by the County to affirm its intent to meet the subcontracting requirements indicated in the solicitation.
-In the absence of a waiver request granted by the Office of EBO, failure of a Respondent respondent or bidder to commit as required in the solicitation to satisfying the M/WBE subcontracting goal shall render its response non-responsive.
+A prospective Respondent to a County solicitation, for which Respondents are not initially evaluated based on price, or for which project scope is not predefined, shall submit at the time as required in the solicitation such documentation as required by the County to affirm its intent to meet the subcontracting requirements indicated in the solicitation.
+In the absence of a waiver request granted by the Office of EBO, failure of a Respondent to commit as required in the solicitation to satisfying the M/WBE subcontracting goal shall render its response non-Responsive.

-During the price proposal negotiation phase, Respondents respondents or bidders shall be required to submit:
+During the price proposal negotiation phase, Respondents shall be required to submit: